All Green is open and so is gardening! Read about our Christmas Trading Hours here.

 Once removed from the ground, the nursery will typically keep the tree hydrated for transport by wrapping the exposed roots in something like newspaper before storing it in a cool, dark environment.

-Because the trees are unprotected, care needs to be taken to ensure they are not exposed to harsh sunlight or warm temperatures as these can force the tree out of its dormant state prematurely, which can spell trouble if the tree is not yet replanted.
+Because the trees are unprotected, care needs to be taken to ensure they are not exposed to harsh sunlight or warm temperatures, as these factors can force the tree out of its dormant state prematurely, which can spell trouble if the tree is not yet replanted.
 For this reason, there is a small window of time between buying your new bare-rooted tree and getting it in the ground.

-Potted trees and plants on the other hand are available year-round, allow more wiggle room for replanting (if you choose to plant them in the ground) and tend to be more low maintenance in general.
+Potted trees and plants, on the other hand, are available year-round, allow more wiggle room for replanting (if you choose to plant them in the ground) and tend to be more low maintenance in general.

 Benefits of bare-rooted trees